evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_GTX_4MOTION/_index.md

 Volkswagen ID.4 GTX 4MOTION has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).

+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+It uses steel springs and hydraulic dampers.
 The standard suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 180 mm.

 You can order Volkswagen ID.4 GTX 4MOTION with an alternative sport suspension.
+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+It uses steel springs and hydraulic dampers.
 The sport suspension has a fixed height and damping.
 The ground clearance with this suspension is 163 mm.

 ### Steering